 Don’t know how to start on your AAC journey?

-Download our document for FREE to get eight different types of Light-Tech Communication Boards and resources to make your own!
+Get your Light-Tech boards right to your inbox for FREE.
+Includes eight different types of Light-Tech Communication Boards and resources to make your own!

 Hello. everyone!
 My name is Lydia Dawley.
 I’m from Decorah, Iowa.
 Recently I graduated from the University of Wisconsin in Whitewater.
 I’m the Chief Executive Officer and Founder of Click.
 Speak.
 Connect.
 I have had cerebral palsy since birth when I was born with my umbilical cord around my neck two times and had to